orbeon/orbeon-forms-doc/form-runner/overview/terminology.md

 This page explains some terms which occur often in the Orbeon Forms documentation.

+## Form controls

+A form "control" is an interactive user interface element that allows the user to enter or view data.
+Examples include text fields, dropdown menus, radio buttons, and more.

+With Orbeon Forms, not all form controls are called "fields", and we reserve that latter word for form controls where the user enters text, usually on a single line.

 ## Form definitions and form data

 We make a distinction between: